Legal Translation challenges – Part 1

 2. Different legal systems

 Another common challenge faced by legal translators is how to translate an idea unique to one legal system in such a way that it can be easily understood by people within another legal system.
 There are concepts in some legal systems and jurisdictions that have no equivalent term or concept in other systems.
-The extent of these differences varies greatly.
+The extent of these differences varies greatly and can be problematic for any professional certified translation service.
 For example, within common law jurisdictions, such as the UK and the US, the idea of equity is a core concept, but in civil law jurisdictions, such as France and Spain, no such concept exists.

 So what should a translator do in these situations?
 A common tactic is to leave such “untranslatable” terms in the source language and then to explain their meaning and context within a translator’s note.
 This is all well and good, but what if a document is packed full of these concepts?
 You might end up with a translation that has more translators’ notes than the actual body of the text, to say nothing of how time-consuming this would be for the translator.